jmbe/combine-taglib/readme.md

 ## Usage ##

 ### Create combine.json (optional) ###
-Define libraries in combine.json in root of classpath.
-A library will be loaded only if some other resource depends on it.
+Define *libraries* in a file named combine.json.
+Put it either in WEB-INF/ or in root of classpath.
+A *library* will be loaded only if some other resource depends on it.

-Name must be given.
-The css and js attributes can either have a single string or an array of strings.
-Add dependencies in requires attribute, either as comma or space separated string or as array of strings.
+ * Name must be given
+ * The css and js attributes can either have a single string or an array of strings.
+ * Add dependencies in requires attribute, either as comma or space separated string or as array of strings.

-Optional dependencies are included only if some other resource actually requires it, but if it is included then it will be loaded before resources that optionally depends on it.
+*Optional* dependencies are included only if some other resource actually requires it, but if it is included then it will be loaded before resources that optionally depends on it.
 For example: Angular optionally requires jquery.
 Angular will use jquery if included, but jquery is not required.
 However if jquery is included, then it must be loaded before angular.

     [